-You know your parent(s) or guardian(s) and your situation the best, and while many girls will feel nervous or scared about having this conversation with their parent(s) or guardian(s), some may just have a sense that it’s not safe for them to talk to their immediate family.
-If you feel like it would be unsafe to share about your pregnancy with your immediate family, it might help to talk with another trusted adult—like a teacher, counselor, health care professional, community leader or relative—about your situation beforehand.
-Sometimes having the support of another adult, either in person or just emotionally, can help assure that you feel comforted.
+You know your parent(s) or guardian(s) and your situation the best, and while many teens will feel nervous or scared about having this conversation with their parent(s) or guardian(s), some may have a sense that it’s not safe for them to talk to their immediate family.
+If you feel like it would be unsafe to share your pregnancy with your immediate family, it might help to talk with another trusted adult—like a teacher, counselor, health care professional, community leader or relative—about your situation beforehand.
+Sometimes having the support of another adult, either in person or just emotionally, can help assure that you feel supported.

 My partner is pressuring me to take drugs or get drunk before we have sex.
 What should I do?
 What should I say?

 Alcohol can make someone feel less uncomfortable and less inhibited—which can be really bad in a sexual situation.
 Ask…Read FAQ »